jsnln/fite/README.md

 ### Acknowledgements & A Note on the License

 This code is partly based on [SNARF](https://github.com/xuchen-ethz/snarf) and [POP](https://github.com/qianlim/POP).
 We thank those authors for making their code publicly available.
-Note that the code in `step2_implicit_template` is inherited [SNARF](https://github.com/xuchen-ethz/snarf), while that in `step3_point_avatar` is herited from [POP](https://github.com/qianlim/POP).
+Note that the code in `step2_implicit_template` is inherited from [SNARF](https://github.com/xuchen-ethz/snarf), while that in `step3_point_avatar` is herited from [POP](https://github.com/qianlim/POP).
 Please follow their original licenses if you intend to use them.